-The remaining issues of Volume 33, for Summer, Autumn and Winter, are progressing, albeit slowly.
+The remaining issues of Volume 33, for Summer, Autumn and Winter, are indeed progressing.

-Volume 33 #2, the Summer 2018 issue, edited by Hannes Täger, has been released to the printers and should be out Real Soon Now.
+Volume 33 #2, the Summer 2018 issue, edited by Hannes Täger, has shipped, and you should have it in your hands momentarily.
 Contents include:

 Franz Büchner The Lion of Liepzig - Hannes Täger presents the biography of this successful Saxon ace.